ankeetmaini/blog/content/posts/so-you-are-an-engineering-manager-what-next.md

 well, for starters, you can pick up some tech-debt items and keep everyone busy for a while. but every team needs to deliver innovation and impact which would be a bit hard to justify if all the team did was some cleanup and hygiene tasks.

-next, you can ping your manager and ask for help. the funny thing about being an engineering manager is that they are hired to take care of the team and drive the charter by themselves. nobody would hand down tasks to you. although you might get some help for the first few times, but after that, you’re not helping your manager, if your problem also becomes their problem. at this level you’re supposed to define the charter if it doesn’t exist!
+next, you can ping your manager and ask for help. the funny thing about being an engineering manager is that they are hired to take care of the team and drive the charter by themselves. nobody would hand down tasks to you. although you might get some help for the first few times, but after that, you’re not helping your manager, if _your problem_ also becomes _their problem_.

+> at this level you’re supposed to define the charter if it doesn’t exist!

-and this was exactly my problem. i was neck-deep in a big migration project but my worry wasn’t about today, it was about tomorrow.
+and this was exactly my problem. i was neck-deep in a big migration project but my worry wasn’t about _today_, it was about _tomorrow_.

-so instead of directly asking for new projects, i tried first writing a small doc － vision document for my team. it is a 1-pager of sorts to define what the team stands for, its identity.
+so instead of directly asking for new projects, i tried first writing a small doc － `vision document` for my team. it is a 1-pager of sorts to define what the team stands for, its identity.

 > a vision document crisply defines the broad themes which come into the team's ambit and where the team wants to go to; the end state. the doc doesn't address anything of the immediate term; but looks way into the future and if written well should be timeless.